 29. Pingdom Website Speed Analyzer.
 Pingdom has a nice free tool to troubleshoot slow load times on your website.
 Aside from just checking how fast a page loads on your website, Pingdom will send you email alerts if your servers are down, and will also show you the exact web elements, based on content type like specific image files, CSS, and HTML that are causing your site to load slowly.

 30. Alexa Chrome Extension.
 This Chrome extension for Alexa.com's traffic rank tool is a great way to keep an eye on your competition’s macro search engine statistics.
 It allows you to instantly see their international and domestic traffic rankings, the number of sites linking to them, and how much time an average user spends browsing their site.
 It’s also useful for seeing how your website stacks up, and I use it as a factor in deciding whether or not to forge partnerships with other websites.
+I take their statistics with a grain of salt and use it more for directional purposes, as they themselves admit they're not 100% accurate, especially on sites outside of the top 100,000 most trafficked in the world.

 31. Ghostery Chrome Extension.
 See which tools and extensions your competitor websites are using.
 I've used Ghostery to learn about interesting new services I could be using to help amplify my results online, in addition to controlling what information I share about myself to the websites I'm browsing.